ghiscoding/cli-nano/README.md

 ### Features
 - Parses arguments
-- Supports defining Positional (input) arguments
+- Supports defining Positional arguments (input args)
-  - Supports Variadic args (1 or more positional args)
+  - Supports Variadic arguments (1 or more positional args)
 - Automatically converts flags to camelCase to match config options
   - accepts both `--camelCase` and `--kebab-case`
 - Negates flags when using the `--no-` prefix